 If you want to help improve the lives of young people then becoming a youth worker may be the ideal position for you.
 Youth work involves supporting young people, individually and in groups, in both education and their personal lives.
 As a result, you could work in a school environment, an office, or local community projects and outreach programmes.
 You’ll need to build strong relationships and become an effective communicator, so you can tackle difficult subjects when they arise and make a positive impact on the lives of others.

 Counsellors help individuals identify and overcome the many challenges faced throughout their lives such as bereavement, divorce, relationship difficulties and even minor mental health challenges.
 You’ll need to be a great listener, unbiased, and have an empathetic nature to fully support your client.
 The British Association for Counselling and Psychotherapy (BACP) website is a good place to find out more about this line of work and hosts job advertisements, events, and resources to help you on your counselling journey.

 There are, of course, many more career options with a criminology degree.
 You might perhaps consider a career in the legal field such as a paralegal or solicitor, look for work with a charity or in the civil service.
-For those leaning towards a career within law and order our BA (Hons) in Criminology and Policing is a great way to launch your future in the justice system.
-If, however, you’re drawn towards social or community work, our BA (Hons) in Criminology and Sociology examines the intersection of criminality and society.
+If, however, you're leaning leaning towards a career within law and order our BA (Hons) in Criminology and Policing is a great way to launch your future in the justice system.

 Discover our range of criminology degrees and examine which one best suits your future goals.